tilse/task-view-enhancer/README.md

 This Script works similarly to AltDrag, so here are some features in this script compared to AltDrag.<br>
 - Resizing is much smoother (no noticable difference to dragging from the window corner)
 - Resize snapping to screen borders AND other programs + automatic fullscreen
-- When moving windows to the side, the windows snap assist appears / no gaps here
+- windows snap assist can be utilized (experimental)
 - A few less features like always on top (I recommend PowerToys for that)
 - Should work with any monitor layout / High DPI / whatever out of the box
 - Dragging Windows from task view is possible